 How Camp Rhino Came To Be

 Camp Rhino, our happiest place on Earth :), has grown to two locations in Las Vegas, but it hasn’t been all sunshine and rainbows.
-It has been a 15 year journey with too many highs and lows to count.
+It has been an 18 year journey with too many highs and lows to count.
 The amazing community and the support of Camp Rhino staff has kept the dream alive.

 From Julie Johnston, Owner and Founder of Camp Rhino: (update from 2019…I need to make another update haha)